 - 9. A New Law Requiring Inspections of Wounded Troop Housing: The Walter Reed Army Medical Center scandal in late 2007 that highlighted sub-standard housing for recovering troops wounded in Iraq and Afghanistan prompted Congress to direct the Army's Regional Medical Command (RMC) IGs to inspect all such housing annually.
 Public Law 110-181, dated 28 January 2008, specifically required the RMC IGs to inspect annually all housing facilities occupied by recovering service members and provide reports to the facility Commander, affiliated hospital Commander, The Surgeon General, Secretary of the Army, and the Assistant Secretary of Defense for Health Affairs.
 The Army's Medical Command IG oversaw the first two inspections and assisted the RMC IGs by enlisting the help of other IGs throughout the Army.
 This requirement remains in place in 2017. - 10.
 A New Trends Analysis Cell: In 2009, The Inspector General reestablished the Trends Analysis Cell specifically to follow-up on the results of DAIG-level inspections but also to identify broader Army trends that could lead to other Army-wide systemic issues.
 The cell was re-designated as the Analysis and Inspections Follow-Up Branch and began work on a database that would not only track DAIG-level inspection recommendations but also capture IG inspection findings throughout the Army to identify trends relevant to Army readiness. - 11.
 A DAIG Civilian Director of Inspections: In October 2009, The Inspector General established the new position of Principal Director to The Inspector General for Inspections (PDTIG-I) held by an SES-level civilian to oversee DAIG's various inspections divisions.
-Mr. Joseph Guzowski became the first SES director of inspections with responsibility for the new Analysis and Inspections Follow-Up Branch. - 12.
+Mr. Joseph Guzowski became the first SES director of inspections with responsibility for the new Analysis and Inspections Follow-Up Branch.
+Following Mr. Guzowski's departure from DAIG, Ms. Laura Jankovich served as PDTIG-I from January 2019 to March 2021.
+Following Ms. Jankovich's departure, the Army withdrew the SES position from DAIG.
+But then, after a two-year hiatus, DAIG reestablished the PDTIG-I position in July 2023.
+Mr. William "Bill" Jenkins is the current PDTIG-I. - 12.
 ARFORGEN and Readiness Assistance Visits: In 2010, the integration of the Army Force Generation (ARFORGEN) model into the way the Army resets, trains, and makes available forces (specifically brigade combat teams, or BCTs) for overseas contingency operations drove the development of new IG doctrine regarding the Teaching and Training function.
 The school developed doctrine -- primarily focused at the division level -- that allowed IGs to conduct Readiness Assistance Visits (RAVs) to help recently redeployed BCTs re-establish internal systems that may have withered as a result of high personnel turnover and other factors.
 These RAVs, although led and organized by the IG, were not IG inspections but instead collective Teaching-and-Training efforts that gathered subject-matter experts from within the division to visit a BCT and show the leaders in that BCT how to re-build internal systems and then how to inspect those systems.
 RAVs quickly became one of the primary approaches used by division IGs of all components to assist the command in enhancing its warfighting and readiness capabilities.